asarafoglou-ptns/Quak-ImproveYourSelfesteem/README.md

 9. Individual A reads the explanation and inputs a few entries into the whitebook about what went right that day, how it made them feel, and what the event says about the user's personality.
 10. Individual A reads their entries in the "view entries" subtab
 11. Individual A looks at a wordcloud of their entered positive traits in the wordcloud subtab.
-12. Individual A goes to tab "Positive self-image", subtab "new entry" and rates their belief in their desired positive self-image.
+12. Individual A goes to tab "Positive self-image", subtab "new entry" and rates their belief in their desired positive self-image (in percentage, so a number between 0 and 100).
 13. Individual A goes to subtab “Progress graph” to watch how their belief in their positive self-image has shifted over time.

 ## How to